Automatic Man: Visitors

 The second Automatic Man album was entitled Visitors and released in 1977 with a more accessible sound than their debut.
 Bayeté solely wrote each track.
-Guitarist Pat Thrall was still a member but Shrieve and Harvey were now replaced by bassist Jerome Rimson (also from the "Go" project) and drummer Glenn Symmonds.
-Originally from Detroit, Rimson played bass on the track "Man from Manhattan" by Eddie Howell with Freddie Mercury on piano and vocals, and Brian May on Guitar.
-From 1974 he had been musical director for Van Morrison, playing on several tours and in 1976, he played on the Al Jarreau's Grammy winning jazz album Glow.
+Guitarist Pat Thrall was still a member, but Shrieve and Harvey were now replaced by bassist Jerome Rimson (also from the "Go" project) and drummer Glenn Symmonds.
+Originally from Detroit, Rimson played bass on the track "Man from Manhattan" by Eddie Howell with Freddie Mercury on piano and vocals, and Brian May on guitar.
+From 1974 he had been musical director for Van Morrison, playing on several tours and in 1976, he played on Al Jarreau's Grammy-winning jazz album Glow.
 Glenn Symmonds had been Eddie Money's drummer since 1974, departing to record and tour with ex-Santana percussionist Coke Escovedo.